 3) Anything BUT potato curry as a side dish

 What is the point of layering carbs with more carbs, people?
-Even if you use quinoa to make your coconut rice, each serving still has 71% carbs per serving (rice has about 90% carbs).
-Coconut adds fat to the dish.
-The resultant dish has carbs, fats and some protein, but very little fiber.
-So, make sure you pair your coconut rice with a low carb, high fiber vegetable like brocolli, cabbage, etc.
+Make sure you pair your coconut rice with a low carb, high fiber vegetable like brocolli, cabbage, etc.

 Total cook time was 9 minutes from start to finish in the morning.
 But there is prep work involved, which is best done the night before.